lrvick/kral/README.md

 Use KRAL_USERAGENT to masqurade as another browser

-You could esaily use this to set all plugins to masqurade as Firefox.
+You could esaily use this to set all plugins to masqurade as Firefox, or just honestly announche who you are to servers.

 Example:

-    KRAL_USERAGENT = "Mozilla/5.0 (X11; U; Linux x86_64; en-US; rv:1.7.6) Gecko/20050512 Firefox"
+    KRAL_USERAGENT = "KRAL ENGINE IS WATCHING YOU"

-NOTE: Doing this might violate TOS on some services.
+NOTE: Pretending to be a real web browser might violate TOS on some services.
 Use at your own risk.

 ## Starting Kral ##

 In order to start collecting data with Kral, you just need to run celery, and celery will do the rest.

 The usual ways of starting celery are as follows.